 Report split and compressed to facilitate download-

-Introductory Materials (185 kb): Acknowledgements; Table of Contents
+Introductory Materials: Acknowledgements; Table of Contents (311 kb PDF)

-Appendices B, C, D, and E (228 kb): 2002 and 2004 County Acreage Tallies; County and Regional Conversion Summaries; Rural Land Mapping Summaries; Farmland of Local Importance Definitions
+Appendices A, B, C, D, and E: County Conversion Tables*, 2004 and 2006 County Acreage Tallies; County and Regional Conversion Summaries; Rural Land Use Mapping Summaries; Farmland of Local Importance Definitions (589 kb)

 * Report tables are in PDF format- Excel 2000 versions of the same tables are also available for download.